atacanbt/applied_statistics/README.md

 ## Style and Conventions

 - Code is written for clarity, with explanatory markdown in notebooks.
-- Plots use Matplotlib and Seaborn, labeled for publication-quality output.
+- Plots use `Matplotlib` and `Seaborn`, labeled for publication-quality output.